CodyJLeeApps/ps_patchCleanup/README.md

 Below is a summary of the testing suite, as well as a summary of the open bugs that were discovered in the API.

 ## Getting Started
-To get started running tests there are really just three steps needed:
+To get started running tests there are just three steps needed (assuming the user has already installed Git, Node, and NPM on their machine):

 1. Start up the Docker container for the PLTSI-SDET-Asignment as described in it's README
 2. Navigate to the root directory of this repository and run `npm install`